ascholerChemeketa/cs160Reader/_sources/CSPRepeatTurtles/Exercises.rst

     :autograde: unittest
     :nocodelens:

     Fix the errors in the code so that it draws an octagon.
+Do so by fixing the issues in the loop based code.
+There are three issues to fix.

+    Remember that to make a complete shape, the turns must sum to 360 degrees.

     |turtle_ref|